-Enter virtual reality.
-Now organizations can simulate real-world environments, providing lower risk, more affordable experiential learning.
-AR/VR training is gaining a lot of momentum in high-consequence industries—research from Brandon Hall Group reported unprecedented interest in using AR/VR simulations as training tools, with 30% identifying it as a top learning priority for the next 2 years; a 66% increase from 2016.
-Likewise, 45% of those surveyed consider virtual reality and simulation tools either important or critical to achieving their business goals over the next 18 to 24 months.
+For high-consequence industries, XR training is a new way to prepare learners for complex and dangerous situations without the usual risks and costs involved in live training.
+Research from Brandon Hall Group reported unprecedented interest in using AR/VR simulations as training tools, with 30% identifying it as a top learning priority for the next 2 years; a 66% increase from 2016.
+Likewise, 45% of those surveyed consider VR and simulation tools either important or critical to achieving their business goals over the next 18 to 24 months.
 Particularly in high-stakes environments, XR is opening up new possibilities for providing lower risk and more affordable experiential learning.

 There’s good reason for the spike in interest around AR/VR training—The National Training Laboratory rates ‘practice by doing’ as the second most effective way to retain information, outranking lectures, reading, and demonstrations.
-Think of it this way: scenario-based AR/VR simulations allow learners to test their skills, learn from their mistakes, and record their work—all within a no-consequence environment.
+Think of it this way: scenario-based, XR simulations allow learners to test their skills, learn from their mistakes, and record their work—all within a no-consequence environment.
 For industries that deal with matters of life and death, the technology is a game-changer.
 And even in those that don’t, XR is usually a more efficient, effective learning experience.

 Consider the use of immersive reality in construction safety training.
 A study published in Construction Management and Economics took 66 participants and tested their safety knowledge prior to the training, after the training, and one month later.
 Half of the participants were given traditional training, including lectures and visual aids, while the other half were provided with a 3D, immersive VR power-wall.

-If you haven’t already guessed, VR training stole the show.
-The study is confirmation of what so many industries intuitively know about learning with VR: immersive technology often does a better job engaging our attention and concentration, and proves more reliable in long-term effectiveness.
+Surprise!
+VR training stole the show.
+The study is confirmation of what so many industries are discovering for themselves about XR: immersive technology often does a better job engaging our attention and concentration, and proves more reliable in long-term effectiveness.
 Combine that with the magic of a mistake-proof environment, and you’ve got a new leading solution for safe on-the-job training.

 No two learners are created equal, yet traditional teaching methods often take a uniform approach to learning.
-Early studies are showing that when classrooms use AR/VR to employ immersive learning techniques, students demonstrate improved comprehension and retention.
+Studies around extended reality are showing that when classrooms use XR to employ immersive learning techniques, students demonstrate improved comprehension and retention.
 Even better, the technology offers a new way to reach students who learn differently and face cognitive challenges.
 Let’s take a look at two examples of XR in the classroom.

-When Walmart jumps on the bandwagon, that’s when you know something’s gone mainstream.
-But they really are on to something—in most companies, experiential learning is in high demand, but difficult to deliver.
-AR/VR is creating a new pathway for skills-based training in the workplace.
-Learners can use virtual reality to test how they’ll react in stressful situations, and work with supervisors to identify and resolve any performance issues that crop up.
+In most companies, experiential learning is in high demand, but difficult to deliver.
+XR is creating a new pathway for skills-based training in the workplace.
+Learners can use XR to become familiar with complex products, test how they’ll react in stressful situations, and practice and repeat challenging scenarios.
+Here’s a quick look at XR in enterprise training.

 We stay on top of the latest learning trends.
 Some may even call us trendsetters.
 Or nerds.
 We’ll accept both.